coinvent/coinvent/architecture.md

 DOL (Distributed Ontology, Modeling and Specification Language) is a language for describing how ontologies connect.
 DOL is currently in development by Till Mossakowski's group.
 It is used by the HETS system.
 This integration with HETS makes it a good choice for Coinvent.

-DOL is both larger than we need, and does not have a couple of things we need.
+DOL is both larger than we need, and does not provide a couple of features we require.
 So we specify a modified version of DOL.
 We will work with the DOL team aiming to converge on a true subset of DOL.

 #### DOL subset: Supported Language Terms